-- a) On a property registered in the name of and used primarily for the purpose of congregation, excluding a structure that is primarily used for educational instruction by a religious community, including one official residence registered in the name of that community which is occupied by an office bearer of that community who officiates services at that place of worship in terms of section 17(1)(i Disaster Management) and - b) This also applies to a vacant property registered in the name of and used primarily as a place of worship by a religious community.
+- a) On a property registered in the name of and used primarily for the purpose of congregation, excluding a structure that is primarily used for educational instruction by a religious community, including one official residence registered in the name of that community which is occupied by an office bearer of that community who officiates services at that place of worship in terms of section 17(1)(i) - b) This also applies to a vacant property registered in the name of and used primarily as a place of worship by a religious community. - c) Properties that does not meet the definition of Place of worship will be rated under other categories determined in the policy. - 4.
+A 100% relief will be granted on property rates belonging to a land reform beneficiary in terms of section 17(g)(i)(ii) of the Act.